pszymczyk/embedded-consul/README.md

 }
 ```

-The extension can also be registered via `@ExtendWith` annotation and provided to test as a method argument
+The extension can also be registered via `@ExtendWith` annotation and provided to test as a method argument.

 ```java
 @ExtendWith(ConsulExtension.class)